Cultural Policy in Tokyo

-Japan’s capital, with a population of over 37 million, has become the world’s most densely populated metropolis
+Japan’s capital, with a population of over 37 million, has a focus on nurturing diverse cultural talent

 The area now known as Tokyo began around the city of Edo, which established itself as a centre of commerce, art and high culture in Japan during the 17th and 18th centuries.
 It was renamed Tokyo and became the capital of Japan in 1869.